-It’s made from rip-stop nylon with a no-see-um mesh bug net and a poly coated nylon rain fly.
-It uses sealed nylon border around the edges to help prevent any water from blowing under the rain fly and wetting your tent.
+It’s made from rip-stop nylon with a no-see-um mesh bug net and a poly-coated nylon rain fly.
+It uses a sealed nylon border around the edges to help prevent any water from blowing under the rain fly and wetting your tent.

 It has a 275 lb weight limit and is roomy enough at 11’ long and 42” wide to sleep two.
 What’s really shocking how light it is.
 The Blue Ridge weighs just 4 lbs 4 oz including tent poles and spreader bars.

 That’s a bit over what we would consider good for a hammock tent but the Blue Ridge does give you a great value add in comfort.

 Overall the Lawson Blue Ridge hammock tent is innovative, comfortable, and well made.
 It’s about the middle of the pack as far as pricing goes and gives you a very nice sleeping experience.

 Flying Tent Four-in-ONE Hammock Tent